Question: "What does the Bible say about women pastors?"

 Yet another objection to this interpretation of women in pastoral ministry is in relation to women who held positions of leadership in the Bible, specifically Miriam, Deborah, and Huldah in the Old Testament.
 It is true that these women were chosen by God for special service to Him and that they stand as models of faith, courage, and, yes, leadership.
 However, the authority of women in the Old Testament is not relevant to the issue of pastors in the church.
 The New Testament Epistles present a new paradigm for God’s people—the church, the body of Christ—and that paradigm involves an authority structure unique to the church, not for the nation of Israel or any other Old Testament entity.

 Similar arguments are made using Priscilla and Phoebe in the New Testament.
 In Acts 18, Priscilla and Aquila are presented as faithful ministers for Christ.
-Priscilla’s name is mentioned first, perhaps indicating that she was more prominent in ministry than her husband.
+In verse 18, Priscilla’s name is mentioned first, suggesting to some that she was more prominent in ministry than her husband.
+(The detail of whose name comes first is probably inconsequential, because in verses 2 and 26 the order is reversed from that of verse 18.)
 Did Priscilla and her husband teach the gospel of Jesus Christ to Apollos?
 Yes, in their home they “explained to him the way of God more adequately” (Acts 18:26).
 Does the Bible ever say that Priscilla pastored a church or taught publicly or became the spiritual leader of a congregation of saints?
 No. As far as we know, Priscilla was not involved in ministry activity in contradiction to 1 Timothy 2:11–14.